More

 ‘Cooper Flagg Is No Joke’ – Stephen A. Smith Sounds Off on No. 1 Pick Hype and Ownership Concerns

-Stephen A. Smith is getting real ahead of Wednesday’s NBA Draft.
+Stephen A. Smith got real ahead of Wednesday’s NBA Draft.
 The analyst challenged the idea that top prospect Cooper Flagg would be the perfect fit for the Dallas Mavericks on his show “First Take” on Wednesday.

 Smith said: